bernie-cm/dad-joke-generator/README.md

 An interactive web application that leverages generative AI to create original dad jokes on demand.

 ### Project Overview
 This web app uses the power of Claude to generate dad jokes at the click of a button.
 Users can enjoy an endless stream of pun-filled quips and corny one-liners, all freshly created by AI.
+Users can enter a list of words or topics, and the application will generate dad jokes recipes based on the input words or topics.

 ### Key Features
 - Real-time joke generation using state-of-the-art AI models